FREE ITEM

 CALIBER: .357 Magnum

-A locally-sourced single action .357 revolver, nicknamed "Indie", sometimes made with parts cannibalized from other firearms or created from scrap by gunsmiths.
-A certain volume of wastelanders prefer the Indie over other revolvers due to its powerful caliber, enough to stop most wildlife in its tracks, although its single-action nature makes follow-up shots a difficult prospect.
+A locally-sourced single-action .357 revolver nicknamed "Indie", it is sometimes made with parts cannibalized from other firearms or created from scrap by wasteland gunsmiths.
+A certain volume of wastelanders prefer the Indie over other revolvers due to its powerful caliber, which is enough to stop most wildlife in its tracks.
+Its single-action nature makes follow-up shots difficult, however.

 BASE TOOL: Smith DES